-2020 Race Reset?
+2020 race reset?
 Trump acceptance speech marks new phase, as GOP looks for convention bounce

 Riots appear poised to shape sprint to Election Day

-When President Trump concludes his Republican National Convention (RNC) speech accepting the party nomination on Thursday night, a new phase of the presidential campaign will begin -- a race that started more than three years ago when John Delaney declared his ill-fated candidacy will embark on a 68-day sprint to the finish line amid riots, an economic crisis and a pandemic that will shape an election unlikely to look like any before.
+When President Trump concludes his Republican National Convention speech accepting the party nomination on Thursday night, a new phase of the presidential campaign will begin -- a race that started more than three years ago, when John Delaney declared his ill-fated candidacy, will embark on a 68-day sprint to the finish line amid riots, an economic crisis and a pandemic that will shape an election unlikely to look like any before.

 Republicans, coming out of the convention, hope that their efforts to frame Joe Biden as a friend of radicals and rioters will resonate with voters more than did the Democrats' message -- that Biden is the virtuous solution to an immoral Trump presidency.
 Some observers believe the RNC has so far been successful in that mission.